Professional Flooring Advice, Tips & News

 Rug Under Bed Sizes | King, Queen, Double & Child + Images

 Rugs are wonderfully practical items for homes.
 They stabilise a room’s temperature, absorb sound and provide cushioning underfoot.
 A soft landing in your bedroom also makes it that much easier to get out of bed in the morning, particularly if it’s a frosty one!
-And even if you have wall-to-wall carpeting in your bedroom, it’s worth considering an area rug to add colour, texture, pattern and warmth.
+And even if you have wall-to-wall carpet flooring in your bedroom, it’s worth considering an area rug to add colour, texture, pattern and warmth.

 However, your bedroom rug should be the right proportion for the size of your bed.
 Its placement can also add visual interest and enhance the feeling of space.
 Here is our guide to choosing the perfect rug for your private sanctuary.